Electronic drum sets have come a very long way from the old awkward models of the 1980s.

 This kit packs a serious punch for its price tag.
 It really is a great option if you are a producer, studio engineer, or intermediate to professional drummer.

 The Roland V-drums technology really shines in this kit and it has many features that make it feel like playing on an acoustic drum set.

-The placement and positions of the pads and cymbals make it feel much more like a real kit.
-I also feel that the bass drum pedal and pad is a major advantage.
+The big snare mesh pad on this model is fantastic.
 The Snare mesh head is super sensitive and really detects all the nuances of your playing.

-See the video below to check out the Roland TD-11KV (please note that the cheaper TD-11K-S model includes rubber tom heads)
+See the video below to check out the Roland TD-17KV in action:

 5. Yamaha DTX562K

 It is comparable to the Roland TD-11KVS (The V is important in that Roland model name as it is the version with all mesh heads).

 A big advantage is that it has a stand-alone hi-hat stand, which makes it feel more natural to play.

 The Yamaha also boasts more sounds, and some drummers prefer Yamaha’s samples compared to Roland.

 The silicone snare head has 3 sensor zones.
 This is a cool feature as it allows you to play side-stick shots in addition to regular stroke and rim shots.